 During the late 1950s and early 1960s, uranium metal rods were extruded and straightened at the Dow Chemical Company facility located at College and Weaver Streets in Madison, Illinois, as part of a program conducted by the U.S. Atomic Energy Commission.
-A radiological scoping survey, performed in 1989, identified low concentrations of residual uranium contamination in Buildings 6 and 4 of the facility.
+A radiological scoping survey, performed in 1989, identified low concentrations of residual uranium contamination in Buildings 4 and 6 of the facility.
 The survey report concluded that the radioactive material did not pose a potential for significant radiation exposure to facility occupants, but further investigation to better define the extent of contamination was recommended.
 A more detailed radiological survey of the facility was performed in 1998 under the U.S. Army Corps of Engineers' Formerly Utilized Sites Remedial Action Program (FUSRAP).
 The objective of this survey was to determine the current conditions of the site (presently occupied by Spectrulite Consortium, Inc.) and compare these conditions with appropriate radiological guidelines.

 The survey was designed using the guidance of the Multi-Agency Radiation Survey and Site Investigation Manual (MARSSIM).
-It consisted primarily of measurements in the vicinity of the extrusion press and straightening table to determine uranium activity levels on floors and walls; uranium levels on equipment surfaces; and concentrations of uranium in dust accumulated on overhead building surfaces.
-In addition, direct radiation levels and uranium contamination were measured at Building 6 and 4 exit and entrance locations, on the roof above the extrusion press, and on other surfaces in Buildings 6 and 4.
+It consisted primarily of measurements in the vicinity of the extrusion press and straightening table to determine uranium activity levels on floors and walls; uranium levels on equipment surfaces; and concentrations of uranium in dust, accumulated on overhead building surfaces.
+In addition, direct radiation levels and uranium contamination were measured at Building 4 and 6 exit and entrance locations, on the roof above the extrusion press, and on other surfaces in Buildings 4 and 6.

-The survey identified detectable uranium in dust on overhead surfaces, with the highest concentrations occurring directly above the extrusion press.
-The evaluation of the concentrations detected demonstrated that the potential radiological risk to current production workers, posed by this residual uranium, is within the range recommended by the Environmental Protection Agency.
+The survey identified uranium contamination in dust on overhead surfaces, with highest concentrations occurring directly above the extrusion press.
+The initial evaluation of the contamination levels demonstrated that the potential radiological risk to current production workers, posed by this residual uranium, is within the range recommended by the Environmental Protection Agency.
 However, based on assumed use, the evaluation found that utility workers conducting activities in close proximity to overhead structures could experience unacceptable exposure from the contaminated surfaces.
 In addition, average dust concentrations on overhead surfaces exceed the State of Illinois total activity surface contamination guideline of 1,000 dpm/100 cm as well as the total activity guideline established in NRC Regulatory Guide 1.86 for natural uranium (i.e. 5,000 dpm/100 cm).
+Various standards and guidance values were used during the RI to assure that adequate data would be collected.
+The ARARs will be established as part of the Feasibility Study.